Aquaman (film): Development

 In 2004, FilmJerk.com reported that Sunrise Entertainment's Alan and Peter Riche planned to bring Aquaman to the big screen for Warner Bros., with Robert Ben Garant writing the screenplay.
 However, the attempt fell through.
 In 2007, Warner Bros. announced the development of a Justice League film with Michele and Kieran Mulroney writing the screenplay.
 The film, reportedly titled Justice League: Mortal, would have been Aquaman's cinematic debut.
 George Miller signed on to direct later that year.
 However, the film would be canceled following production delays stemming from the 2007–08 Writers Guild of America strike.
 Prior to the film's cancellation in 2008, actor Santiago Cabrera had been cast as Aquaman.
 In July 2009, it was reported that Aquaman was in development at Leonardo DiCaprio's Appian Way Productions.
 Warner chairman and CEO Barry Meyer said that an Aquaman film was in development.
 After Man of Steels release in 2013, a source from Warner Bros. told The Wrap that they were discussing future films, with the mention of more Man of Steel movies as well as a Superman/Batman film, a Wonder Woman film and an Aquaman film.
 Geoff Johns told Variety that Aquaman was a priority character.
 On August 12, 2014, Warner Bros. announced that it had hired screenwriters Will Beall and Kurt Johnstad to pen separate scripts.
 The film was developed on dual tracks, although only the better version would move forward.
+Peter Jackson was twice approached to direct the film but he declined both times.